xdslproject/xdsl/README.md

 uv run ruff format
 ```

-Furthermore, all python code must run through [pyright](https://github.com/microsoft/pyright)
+Furthermore, all python code must run through [basedpyright](https://github.com/DetachHead/basedpyright) without errors.
-without errors.
-Pyright can be run on all staged files through the
-makefile using `make pyright`.
+Pyright can be run on all staged files through the makefile using `make typecheck`.

 > [!IMPORTANT]
 >